Skip to content

 • Lighting levels should be adequate for the type of tasks performed at the workstation.

 • The monitor should be free from glare or reflections from other light sources such as windows and overhead lighting.
+Avoid placing your monitor directly under an overhead light.

 • Walls, floors, and work surfaces should have low reflectance (matte finish) to reduce reflections.

-The way your workstation is organized will affect your body position, posture and overall efficiency.
+The way your workstation is organized will impact your body position, posture and overall efficiency.
 How the task is designed may also affect risk factors associated with musculoskeletal injuries.
-Task design, or work scheduling, that allows for adequate rest breaks and the opportunity to stretch and change body position may help to reduce the risk of developing work-related musculoskeletal fatigue and injury due to repetitive and static muscle loading.
+Task design, or work scheduling, that allows for adequate rest breaks and the opportunity to stretch and change body positions may help to reduce the risk of developing work-related musculoskeletal fatigue and injury due to repetitive and static muscle loading.

 Workstation Organization